Farming with Sustainability in mind

 Habitat

 On our home ranch and at Grindstone we have made it a priority to maintain and build natural habitat areas.
-As stewards of the land out goal is toleave the lad better than we found it.
-Around each of pour ponds whe have a natural habitia area.
+As stewards of the land our goal is to leave the land better than we found it.
+Around each of our ponds we have a natural habitat area.
 This includes native plants, grasses and heritage oaks.

 This area of enhanced biodiversity supports pollinators and beneficial insects crucial for crop pollination and pest control.
 These habitats also contribute to soil health, water filtration, and overall ecosystem resilience, fostering a more sustainable and regenerative farming environment.